galfarotolon/game-of-life/README.md

 - Box.js contains individual box or square state, such as dead or true, and neighbor awareness
 - Buttons.js handles the display and visualization of the buttons
 - Rules.js is a functional component that only explains game rules and controls
-- Info.js explains what cellular automata are and describes how they are useful in real life, also explains the 'Turing Completeness' of the game.
-- Also explains how the  game uses 'double buffering' to implement the game and why it is useful in this situation
+- Info.js briefly talks about the Author of the  game, and explains what cellular automata are.
+This section also describes the term 'Turing Completeness', and the term 'double buffering' and why it is useful in this situation.
 - Footer.js contains a small footer for the app to make it look more complete and professional